m-sammiei-dev/m-sammiei-dev/README.md

 ---

 ### 👨‍💻 About Me
-I'm a **4th-semester Computer Engineering student** at Shahrood University of Technology.
+I'm a **4th-semester Computer Engineering student** at Tehran University of Technology.
 I have a deep passion for solving algorithmic challenges and I'm currently on a journey to become an **AI Engineer**.

-- 🌍 Based in **Mashhad / Shahrood**, Iran.
+- 🌍 Based in **Mashhad / Tehran**, Iran.
 - 🚀 Current Focus: **Data Structures, Scientific Computing, and AI Fundamentals**.
 - 🛠️ Daily Practice: Solving 8kyu to 4kyu challenges on **Codewars**.
 - 📚 Currently Learning: Linear Algebra for Machine Learning.